 Student is required to meet with a member of staff to discuss withdrawal and other possible courses of action.
-Student applies for withdrawal by submitting a Withdrawal Request Online form from Classter.
+Student applies for withdrawal by submitting a Withdrawal Request Online form from Quercus.
 The Programme Leader will respond to the request and inform the Administrative Team.
-Date of Withdrawal is the date the Administrative team update the Student Status in Classter.
+Date of Withdrawal is the date the Administrative team update the Student Status in Quercus.

 Allowance of 3 working weeks for student to cancel their application to withdraw.

-Student cancels the A withdrawing student must Student withdraws, but after withdrawal process adhere to relevant policies the three-week grace period, within the deadline regarding accommodation wants to return.
-Student contracts and any debt owed must reapply using the and continues with their studies. to the College. appropriate admissions processes.
+A withdrawing student must adhere to relevant policies regarding accommodation contracts and any debt owed to the College.
+Student withdraws, but after the three-week grace period, wants to return.
+Student must reapply using the appropriate admissions processes.
+Student cancels the withdrawal process within the deadline and continues with their studies.

 Students withdrawn for disciplinary reasons are not eligible to reapply to the College.

 Student is notified of any completed credits which could be transferred through RPcL, and of any exit award.

 A student that formally withdraws by 31st July and is eligible for an exit award will be invited to Graduation the same year.